 A tennis champion who redefined the comeback, winning three Grand Slam titles as a new mother after a four-year retirement.

-Kim Clijsters emerged from Belgium with a powerful, athletic game that turned the tennis world on its head.
-Her career unfolded in two distinct, remarkable acts.
-First, she rose to world number one, known for her incredible court coverage and fierce rivalry with compatriot Justine Henin, capturing her first US Open in 2005.
-Then, after retiring to start a family, she stunned the sport by returning in 2009.
-Unranked and playing on wild cards, she won the US Open again in just her third tournament back, becoming the first mother to win a major since 1980.
-This victory, followed by another US Open and an Australian Open title, cemented her legacy not just as a champion, but as a symbol of resilience and a new paradigm for women in sports.
+Kim Clijsters won the US Open in 2009 as an unranked mother playing on wild cards.
+She emerged from Belgium with a powerful, athletic game that turned tennis on its head.
+Her career unfolded in two distinct acts.
+She first reached world number one, known for incredible court coverage and a fierce rivalry with compatriot Justine Henin, capturing her first US Open in 2005.
+After retiring to start a family, she stunned the sport by returning in 2009.
+In just her third tournament back, she won the US Open again, becoming the first mother to win a major since 1980.
+She followed with another US Open and an Australian Open title.
+Clijsters became a symbol of resilience and a new paradigm for women in sports.
 Her joyful, fist-pumping celebrations and gracious sportsmanship made her a global fan favorite.

 1981–1996